-RESPONSIBLE BEHAVIOUR PLAN - FLOWCHART LEVELS LOW LEVEL LOW LEVEL REPEATED LEVEL 1 LEVEL 2 LEVEL 3 MANAGER TEACHER TEACHER HEAD OF STAGE/WELLBEING LEADER HEAD OF WELLBEING HEAD OF SCHOOL and PRINCIPAL DESCRIPTORS The classroom teacher uses their professional toolkit to manage behaviours that: - Are minor breaches of school rules - Do not seriously harm others - Do not violate the rights of others in a serious way - Are one-off or irregular behaviours - Do not require involvement by other staff - Can be rectified through redirection - Involve not following directions or engaging in class The classroom teacher starts engaging other colleagues and parents in managing behaviours that: - Have been addressed previously with the student - Are forming a pattern of consistent poor behaviour and/or a pattern of breaching school rules - Are problematic, but do not seriously harm others or cause concern that the student may be harmed - Require parent contact to discuss a plan moving forward to support the student make better choices - May warrant a consequence The Head of Stage/Wellbeing Leader is involved when: - Consistent minor breaches of school rules have formed an established pattern of behaviour - Low-level interventions have not rectified the behaviour - A significant violation occurs These consistent behaviours are starting to: - Disrupt the learning of other students - Become major breaches of school rules - Make others feel unsafe or put self at risk - Require intervention from other The Head of Wellbeing is involved when: - Behavioural activity involves a major violation of the rights of others - A pattern of behaviour has not been rectified despite several interventions. - The College Executive is required to be involved in addressing the situation.
-The Head of Curriculum/Heads of Faculty are involved in breaches of academic integrity, e.g: - Cheating on an examination - Plagiarising an assignment The Head of School is involved when: - Students are in breach of their behavioural contract - The behaviour requires a significant consequence The Principal is involved when: - The previous interventional processes have not succeeded in rectifying the behaviour. - The behavioural incident constitutes a breach of the enrolment contract. - The behavioural incident is reportable to police.
-RESPONSES College responses to these behaviours may include: - Redirection - Pedagogical change by teacher - Student moves location in the classroom - Restitution - Reflective meeting with student - Minor consequence like a removal from an activity or litter duty, etc Lunchtime Catchup/Reflection - Other contextual response College responses to these behaviours may include: - Community service - Seating plan - Lunchtime reflections - Lunchtime catchup - Temporary movement to partner teacher's class - A consequence connected to the behaviour, such as removal from the activity, etc. - Other contextual response teaching staff College responses to these behaviours may include: - Review of student behaviours across various classes - Referral to counsellors - Parent meeting - Loss of privilege and/or withdrawal from event/activity - Support Plan - Community service - Formal warning - After school reflection - Other contextual response College responses to these behaviours may include: - Parent meetings - Changing the student's class or locker - Sending the student home - Entering a Behaviour Plan - Formal warnings - Referral to the Welfare Team - Community service - Afterschool Reflection - Withdrawal from class/events - Suspension (external/internal) - Other contextual response A response from the Principal may involve: Requesting the student and their parents attend an interview Entering a provisional enrolment agreement Monitoring by Welfare Team A consequence decided by the College Principal An expulsion PARENT CONTACT No Yes Yes Yes Yes TASS NOTES No Yes Yes Yes Yes REFERRAL No To parent/carer and Wellbeing Leader/Head of Stage To parent/carer and Head of Wellbeing To parent/carer and Head of School Head of School and Principal
+RESPONSIBLE BEHAVIOUR PLAN - FLOWCHART LEVELS LOW LEVEL LOW LEVEL REPEATED LEVEL 1 LEVEL 2 LEVEL 3 MANAGER TEACHER TEACHER HEAD OF STAGE/WELLBEING LEADER HEAD OF SCHOOL DEPUTY and PRINCIPAL DESCRIPTORS The classroom teacher uses their professional toolkit to manage behaviours that: - Are minor breaches of school rules - Do not seriously harm others - Do not violate the rights of others in a serious way - Are one-off or irregular behaviours - Do not require involvement by other staff - Can be rectified through redirection - Involve not following directions or engaging in class The classroom teacher starts engaging other colleagues and parents in managing behaviours that: - Have been addressed previously with the student - Are forming a pattern of consistent poor behaviour and/or a pattern of breaching school rules - Are problematic, but do not seriously harm others or cause concern that the student may be harmed - Require parent contact to discuss a plan moving forward to support the student make better choices - May warrant a consequence The Head of Stage/Wellbeing Leader is involved when: - Consistent minor breaches of school rules have formed an established pattern of behaviour - Low-level interventions have not rectified the behaviour - A significant violation occurs These consistent behaviours are starting to: - Disrupt the learning of other students - Become major breaches of school rules - Make others feel unsafe or put self at risk - Require intervention from other teaching staff The Head of School is involved when: - Behavioural activity involves a major violation of the rights of others - A pattern of behaviour has not been rectified despite several interventions. - The College Executive may be required to be involved in addressing the situation.
+The Head of Curriculum/Heads of Faculty are involved in breaches of academic integrity, e.g: - Cheating on an examination - Plagiarising an assignment The Deputy Principal is involved when: - Students are in breach of their behavioural contract - The behaviour requires a significant consequence The Principal is involved when: - The previous interventional processes have not succeeded in rectifying the behaviour. - The behavioural incident constitutes a breach of the enrolment contract. - The behavioural incident is reportable to police.
+RESPONSES College responses to these behaviours may include: - Redirection - Pedagogical change by teacher - Student moves location in the classroom - Restitution - Reflective meeting with student - Minor consequence like a removal from an activity or litter duty, etc Lunchtime Catchup - Other contextual response College responses to these behaviours may include: - Community service - Seating plan - Student reflections - Academic Catchup - Referral for detention - Temporary movement to partner teacher's class - A consequence connected to the behaviour, such as removal from the activity, etc Other contextual response College responses to these behaviours may include: Review of student behaviours Referral to Welfare Team Parent meeting Loss of privilege from event/activity Support Plan and breach notices Community service Changing the student's class or locker Lunchtime Detention Referral to After School Detention Other contextual response College responses to these behaviours may include: - Parent meetings - Entering a Behaviour Plan - Formal warnings - After School Detention - Withdrawal from class/events - Suspension (external/internal) - Other contextual response A response from the Principal may involve: Requesting the student and their parents attend an interview Entering a provisional enrolment agreement Monitoring by Welfare Team A consequence decided by the College Principal An expulsion PARENT CONTACT No Yes Yes Yes Yes TASS NOTES No Yes Yes Yes Yes REFERRAL No To parent/carer and Wellbeing Leader/Head of Stage To parent/carer and Head of School To parent/carer and Deputy Principal Deputy Principal and Principal